zbunde/tutorials.gschool.it/source/staticSiteDeploy.liquid.md

 {% endterminal %}

 ![After Changes](/images/staticSiteDeploy/afterChangesBrowser.png)

-Now that you have confirmed that your changes are indeed working, you should push your changes back up to GitHub.
-This step will become more important as your team grows past one person so your team mates can [integrate your changes into their work](http://git-scm.com/book/en/Distributed-Git-Distributed-Workflows){:target="_blank"}.

-{% terminal %}
-$ git push origin master
-Counting objects: 6, done.
-Delta compression using up to 4 threads.
-Compressing objects: 100% (3/3), done.
-Writing objects: 100% (3/3), 321 bytes | 0 bytes/s, done.
-Total 3 (delta 2), reused 0 (delta 0)
-To git@github.com:yourUsername/restaurant_site.git
-   7181a86..1472f4f  master -> master
-{% endterminal %}

 Congratulations, you have successfully deployed your first web site change to Heroku and have pushed them up to GitHub.
 Go and grab an instructor and have them accept any stories that are awaiting acceptance.